-Having recently upgraded the main stairwell at Napier Health Centre, structural work is due to start soon to seismically upgrade the rest of the building.
+Having recently upgraded the main stairwell at Napier Health Centre, structural work is underway to seismically upgrade the rest of the building.

-When: Demolition starts in December 2022, construction starts Jan 2023 and runs for 16 months or longer.
+When: Demolition started in December 2022, while construction started Jan 2023 and runs for 16 months or longer.

 Where: Mostly the first floor with minimal out of hours work on the ground floor.